learningequality/ricecooker/docs/platform/content_workflows.md

 5. Is the `source_id` field set consistently for all content nodes?
    Try to use unique identifiers based on the source website or permanent url paths.

-### Code standards
-1. Does the section `Usage` in this README contain all the required information for another developer to run the script?
-   Document any extra credentials, env vars, and options needed to run the script.
-2. Is the Python code easy to read and succinct?
-3. Are clarifying comments provided where needed?